jorgebucaran/hyperapp/docs/architecture/actions.md

 **_Naming Recommendation:_**

 Actions are recommended to be named in `PascalCase` to signal to the developer that they should be thought of as messages intended for use by Hyperapp itself.
 It is also recommended to use a verb (for instance `Add`) or a verb-noun phrase (`AddArticle`) for the name.
-The verb can be either in its imperative form, like `IncrementBy`, `ToggleVisibility`, `GetPizzas` or `SaveAddress`, or in the past tense form, for instance `GotData`, `StoppedCounting` – especially when the action is used for a “final” state transition at the end of an action-effect-chain.
+The verb can be either in its imperative form, like `IncrementBy`, `ToggleVisibility`, `GetPizzas` or `SaveAddress`, or in the past tense form, for instance `GotData`, `StoppedCounting` – especially when the action is used for a "final" state transition at the end of an action-effect-chain.

 ---